ahtrahddis/non-duality/Pointers by John Wheeler/Pointers - John Wheeler.md

 <center>—∗—</center>

+“Awareness” is only one pointer.
+Do not get too committed to it.
+The point is to see what you are.
+You are not a pointer!

+<center>—∗—</center>

+How can you leave your existence?
+It is not possible.

+<center>—∗—</center>

+Consciousness itself is an expression of your real nature.
+It is appearing like everything else.
+This is why Nisargadatta Maharaj points to reality as “prior to consciousness”.
+Few appreciate this point.

+<center>—∗—</center>

+You are prior to sound and silence.

+<center>—∗—</center>

+Full stop!
+This is the final answer.

+<center>—∗—</center>

+See the trap of continuing to look in the mind for what you already are.

+<center>—∗—</center>

+Follow your direct experience instead of letting the mind take over the search.

+<center>—∗—</center>

+You are already present prior to concepts.

+<center>—∗—</center>

+Stop looking in the mind.
+You are present as THAT (reality), here and now.

+<center>—∗—</center>

+Who is searching for what, when we are already THAT?

+<center>—∗—</center>

 Thoughts come and go, images come and go, even the idea of “I” comes and goes.
 It is all mental content, without substance and transient in nature.
 It is all simply an appearance in consciousness.
 Seeing this, then any more mucking around in the mind stuff, digging for answers and solutions is a fool’s game.
 There is a completely different direction to be looking at this point.
 There is something present that is not coming and going, totally unaffected by the content of the mind.
 This is what is being pointed to by terms such as “your real nature,” “being,” “awareness,” etc. Have you come to terms with this principle, this factor?
 Once there is looking in this direction, you are totally out of the mind.
 See if you can spot what I am talking about here.
 This is what I call the positive side of the equation.
 Negating the mind contents and conceptual constructions, such as the “I” thought, only takes one so far.
 You must acknowledge that which is present and which is entirely non-conceptual and completely untouched by the appearances.
 What have you seen of this?

 <center>—∗—</center>